-- 1. All wells shall be located in accordance with the following rules: - .
-Minimum Standards for Construction and Maintenance of Wells (Chapter 173-160 WAC); - Developments, Subdivisions and Minimum Land Area Requirement rules for Positioning of On-Site Sewage Systems (Chapter 246-272A WAC); - b.
-The Joint Plan of Responsibility; - c.
-The site's unique physical features and structures so that the well is protected from contamination; and - d.
+- 1. All wells shall be located in accordance with the following rules: - a.
+Minimum Standards for Construction and Maintenance of Wells (Chapter 173-160 WAC); - b.
+Developments, Subdivisions and Minimum Land Area Requirement rules for Positioning of On-Site Sewage Systems (Chapter 246-272A WAC); - c.
+The Joint Plan of Responsibility; - d.
+The site's unique physical features and structures so that the well is protected from contamination; and - e.
 Any other applicable federal, state or local law. - 2.
-A well for a Group A Water System shall also be located: - .
+A well for a Group A Water System shall also be located: - a.
 In accordance with Source Water Protection rules for Group A Water Systems (Section 246-290-135 WAC); - 3.
-A well for a Shared or Group B Water System shall also be located: - .
-In accordance with Ground Water Source Approval and Protection Rules for Group B Water Systems (Chapter 246-291 WAC), including but not limited to a minimum one hundred foot sanitary control area and a duly recorded restrictive covenant; - So that all properties within the well's sanitary control area are being served by the well; and - b.
+A well for a Group B Water System shall also be located: - a.
+In accordance with Ground Water Source Approval and Protection Rules for Group B Water Systems (Chapter 246-291 WAC), including but not limited to a minimum one hundred foot sanitary control area and a duly recorded restrictive covenant;

+- b.
+So that all properties within the well's sanitary control area are being served by the well; and - c.
 So that no road is within the sanitary control area.
 The meaning of road for this Chapter shall include but is not limited to, any county, state or federal right of ways and any private road.
 Driveways are not considered roads under this Chapter. - 4.
-A well for a Shared or Group B Water System shall have a recorded easement granting access to the well, pump house and pipeline to the future owners of the water system.
+A well for a Shared or Group B Water System shall have a recorded easement granting access to the well, pump house and pipeline to the future owners of the water system. - 5.
+A well for an individual/shared water system shall also be located: - a.
+All individual and shared wells must be placed a minimum of fifty feet from all roads and property lines. - b.
+Setbacks not meeting Kittitas County Code may be allowed at the discretion of the health officer.